TD-Orch: Efficient Task-Data Orchestration for Distributed Systems with Application to Graph Processing: Introduction

-We introduce \textbf{\ourgraph}, a distributed graph processing system atop \ourname. \ourgraph leverages \ourname as the primary mechanism for orchestrating task–data flow and employs implementation techniques to fully exploit the task–data layouts provided by \ourname.
+\myparagraph{Case Study II: Distributed Graph Processing} In our primary case study, we develop \textbf{\ourgraph}, a distributed graph processing system atop \ourname. \ourgraph leverages \ourname as the primary mechanism for orchestrating \taskdata flow and employs additional implementation techniques to fully exploit the \taskdata layouts provided by \ourname.
 Like \ourname, \ourgraph is theoretically grounded, offering work-efficient bounds for the five graph algorithms implemented in this study.
-In addition to directly leveraging \ourname, we further optimize global communication, local computation, and the coordination between system components, tailoring these improvements for graph workloads to fully exploit the execution layout provided by \ourname.
-As a result, \ourgraph achieves geomean speedups of $4.1\times$ over the best prior open-source distributed graph processing systems designed for general graph problems~\cite{zhu2016gemini,mofrad2020graphite,ahmad2018la3} and up to $15\times$ in specific datasets.
+In addition to directly leveraging \ourname, we further optimize global communication, local computation, and the coordination between system components, tailoring these improvements for graph workloads to fully exploit the execution layout provided by \ourname. \ourgraph outperforms two major families of prior graph systems: compared with linear-algebra-based systems (e.g.,~\cite{mofrad2020graphite,ahmad2018la3,anderson2016graphpad}), it provides significantly better provable and empirical \textit{load balance} by using transit machines; and compared with graph-algorithm-based systems (e.g.,~\cite{zhu2016gemini,chen2019powerlyra,yan2015effective}), it achieves better graph-theoretic guarantees and higher performance using a superior \textit{graph-tailored implementation}. \ourgraph achieves geomean speedups of $4.1\times$ over the best prior open-source distributed graph systems targeting general graph problems~\cite{zhu2016gemini,mofrad2020graphite,ahmad2018la3,yan2015effective,behera2024starplat} and up to $15\times$ on specific real-world datasets (\S\ref{sec:graph_processing_system}--\ref{sec:eval}).
+Moreover, the interface enables user development of complex graph algorithms in 70 lines of C++ code, versus 400+ lines in prior work (e.g.,~\cite{zhu2016gemini}).